 SEMrush has really mastered its user onboarding webinars.
 Their “101” webinars help new users understand how to use the platform, while their high-level SEO webinars increase user engagement over time, enforce their brand authority, and help push out content that brings in new users looking for professional development content.

-There are very few companies who do this well, but every single SaaS platform has the opportunity to create beginning tutorials and professional development content geared towards their unique users.
+There are very few companies that do this well, but every single SaaS platform has the opportunity to create beginning tutorials and professional development content geared toward their unique users.

 Demo request, anyone?
 Especially for complicated B2B products, many users won’t take the time to move their business processes over without a personalized demo showing them exactly why they should.

-If any of your users are confused or if your Aha! moment takes more than a couple of hours to discover, you absolutely need to offer 1:1 training.
+If any of your users are confused or if your "aha!" moment takes more than a couple of hours to discover, you absolutely need to offer 1:1 training.
 To showcase this, here's an example from Gainsight.

 Only highly motivated new users will pour through your training docs to learn how to use your platform.
 But remember, user onboarding is a long-term process, and written documentation and help centers are very valuable for experienced, engaged users.

 Comprehensive documentation can also help reduce user anxiety.
 This example below from Chargebee demonstrates a powerful piece of onboarding content that clearly outlines the steps a user needs to take to succeed:

 5. Tailor the experience to each users’ journey #

 PicMonkey's choose-your-own-adventure user onboarding flow helps the user choose the most relevant tutorial.